#27 Call Me Yeah Yeah You Know What to Do

 Matt and I talk about their new baby, the mysterious head wound of Roy's (aka The Very Nice Interesting Singer Man), TV tag, Zorznijor's Tales From Saxophone City, and the origins of my moniker.

 The calls on today's episode were recorded June 12th, 2016.
-The soundtrack is by Nora the Janitor as Citizen Scientist.
+The soundtrack is by Nora Nygard as Citizen Scientist.